‘Tis the Season to Get Tenure! Remember New Tenure Rules in Effect Under PERA

 - Received a rating of “Proficient” or “Excellent” on the two most recent overall performance evaluations from the prior Illinois school district with both ratings occurring after the prior school district’s PERA implementation date.

 Remember, in this circumstance, the teacher must provide official copies of the two performance evaluations from the prior Illinois school district within 60 days of the teacher’s first day of service to the District.
-Unless a teacher is coming from a school district that implemented PERA early, teachers are first eligible for “portable tenure” in the 2021—2022 school year.
+Unless a teacher is coming from a school district that implemented PERA early, teachers are first eligible for “portable tenure” at the end of the 2019-2020 school year.

 There is no statutory authority for a school district to change the tenure acquisition timelines.
 Accordingly, be mindful as you are evaluating and reviewing probationary teachers of an individual teacher’s past ratings and tenure attainment path.